Telefonica/cross-platform-actions/README.md

 ## Component tests

 Component tests are executed in a real environment, using the GitHub Actions Runner.
 The action is executed in the workflow, and it dispatches the `deploy-test.yml` workflow in this same repository.
 The `deploy-test.yml` workflow is a simple workflow that just uploads a fake manifest.
 The component tests check that the manifest is correctly downloaded by the action and passed as an output.

+## Release

+### Versioning

+All changes must be documented in the [CHANGELOG](./CHANGELOG.md) file.
+The versioning of the project follows the [Semantic Versioning](https://semver.org/) specification.
+Here are some basic rules to follow when working on feature branches:

+* Do not upgrade the version number in the `package.json` file.
+The version number is updated in the release process.
+* Add changes to the `Unreleased` section of the changelog.

+### Release process

+To declare a new release, follow these steps:

+* Create a release branch from `main` named `release/x.y.z`, where `x.y.z` is the version number of the release.
+* Update the changelog:
+  * Move all the changes from the `Unreleased` section to a new section with the version number and the current date.
+  * Add a new `Unreleased` section at the top of the file.
+* Update the version number in the `package.json` file.
+* Run `npm install` in order to update the `package-lock.json` file.
+* Commit the changes and push them to the repository.
+* Create a Github release from the release branch.
+The release title must be the version number, and the release description must contain the changelog.
+* Move the major version tag to the new commit.
+For example, if the new version is `1.2.3`, move the `v1` tag to the new commit.
+* Move the minor version tag to the new commit.
+For example, if the new version is `1.2.3`, move the `v1.2` tag to the new commit.
+* Move the `latest` tag to the new commit.
+* Merge the release branch into `main`.